wgslr/getting-started/README.md

 You will need to use Onedata web administration tool - Onepanel - to setup Onezone and Oneprovider.
 You can do that by accessing Onepanel as explained [here](#onepanel).

 Detailed information on accessing and using Onedata services can be found [here](#accessing).
-In order to test your installation please follow [these](#testing) instrcutions.
+In order to test your installation please follow [these](#testing) instructions.

 <a name="configuration"></a>
 ## Configuration Tips